use_figma — Figma Plugin API Skill

 Switching pages

 Use await figma.setCurrentPageAsync(page) to switch pages and load their content.
-The sync setter figma.currentPage = page throws an error in use_figma runtimes.
+The sync setter figma.currentPage = page does NOT work — it throws "Setting figma.currentPage is not supported" in use_figma.
+Always use the async method.

 // Switch to a specific page (loads its content)